SyneRBI/SIRF-SuperBuild/INSTALL.md

 # SyneRBI Virtual Machine: Installation and running of pre-built machine

 If you have any problems, please first re-check this web-page.
-If you cannot solve your issue, please email CCP-SyneRBI-USERS @ JISCMAIL.AC.UK
+If you cannot solve your issue, please email syneRBI-USERS @ JISCMAIL.AC.UK

 ## Initial download and installation